Chapter 1:

 “Future Sakura’s already failing classical literature.”

 Sakura groaned, then dramatically flopped back against her chair.
 “That class doesn’t even make sense!
-Why are they talking about, like, samurai ghosts?
-Literature's for boring people!”
+Why are they talking about, like, guys turning into beetles?"

-“You might not be failing if you didn’t spend the whole class drawing hearts around a certain third-year’s name.”
+“You know?
+You might not be failing if you didn’t spend the whole class drawing hearts around a certain third-year’s name.”

 “Yeah?
 Research for your imaginary wedding plan?”

-Meanwhile, Mayumi appeared to have fallen in love with a cup of pumpkin pudding she was now stuffing into her mouth.
-Perhaps she was planning a wedding too?
+At the same time, Mayumi appeared to have fallen in love with a cup of pumpkin pudding she was now stuffing into her mouth.
+Perhaps she was planning a pudding-themed wedding for herself?

-Haruki perked up at the topic with a grin.
-“Who is it this time?”
+Haruki perked up with a renewed interest.
+“Who was it this time?”

 Sakura threw her hands over her head.
 “No comment!
 Zero comments!
 Comments are illegal!”

-Mayumi raised her head up with a confused look.
+Mayumi raised her head and looked around the table like a confused child.
 “W-wait, who’s getting married?”

 The table laughed.

 Haruki leaned in and whispered to her.
 “No one’s getting married, Mayu.
-It’s just Sakura’s latest daydream.
-Nothing to worry about.”
+It’s just Sakura’s latest fantasy.”

 Sakura crossed her arms and muttered under her breath.
 “You guys are mean…”